What is GPS spoofing?

 GPS and other Global Navigation Satellite Systems (GNSS) circle the earth in medium earth orbit, which is around 12,550 miles above the ground – the equivalent of almost five trips from San Francisco to New York.
 Since those satellite signals are transmitted across such a great distance, they are pretty weak by the time they actually reach your device.

-In a GPS spoofing attack, a terrestrial radio transmitter mimics GPS signals at a greater signal strength than the actual system can muster, effectively replacing real GPS signals with fake “spoofed” radio signals.
+In a GPS spoofing attack, a terrestrial radio transmitter mimics GPS signals at a greater signal strength than the actual system can muster, effectively replacing real GPS signals with a fake signal.
 This used to be complicated, expensive electronics that only militaries could do.
 Today, it’s almost ridiculously easy to gain access to such a transmitter.
 A GPS jammer is available on the internet for around USD 100.

 One of the reasons that GPS is easy to spoof is that the signal is unencrypted.
 Since no form of authentication or verification is required for GPS transmissions, just about anyone can use the publicly available specifications and falsify a location.